otterspace-xyz/otterspace-contracts/readme.md

 ```bash
 npm i @otterspacexyz/contracts
 ```

-We recommend running Hardhat using the current LTS Node.js version.
-You can learn about it [here:](https://nodejs.org/en/about/releases/)

 We're exporting specific `.sol` files using the `"files"` property in `package.json`.
 Please familiarize yourself with the `.sol` files we're